UserLH1/Design-Patterns-Lab-2024/README.md

 📚 Design Patterns Lab 2024
 =================================

-Welcome to **Design Patterns Lab 2024**, a Spring Boot-based application built to demonstrate the implementation of various software design patterns and architectural principles.
+Welcome to **Design Patterns Lab 2024**, a Spring Boot-based application built at the Design Pattern Laboratory at University to demonstrate the implementation of various software design patterns and architectural principles.
 This project is not just about coding but about understanding the concepts behind reusable, efficient, and scalable software design.

 🚀 About the Project
 ---------------------------------